Panathottam: Production

 Panathottam is named after the book of the same name by C. N. Annadurai.
+Saroja Devi, despite limited availability, agreed to act in the film and finished her portions within 9 days.
+This was the first film where Ramachandran and Nagesh acted together, although they do not share any scenes.
 The climax began filming one day at 7:00am, and ended the next day at 7:00pm.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
 The song "Pesuvathu Kiliya" is based on Bilaskhani Todi raga.
 It contains multiple references to Ramachandran's vital stats through its lyrics "Paaduvadhu kaviyaa illai, paarivallal magana; Seranukku uravaa senthamizhar nilava"; the line "Seranukku uravaa" refers to Ramachandran's place of birth Kerala, "paari vallal" references his perceived generous nature, and "senthamizhar" gives emphasis to Ramachandran's Tamil pride.